2008–09 Arsenal F.C. season

-The 2008–09 season was Arsenal Football Club's 17th consecutive season in the Premier League.
+The 2008–09 season was Arsenal Football Club's 17th consecutive season in the Premier League and their 83rd consecutive season in the top flight of English football.
 This season Arsenal participated in the Premier League, FA Cup, League Cup and the UEFA Champions League.
 This was the first time since 1986 that Arsenal went four consecutive seasons without winning a trophy.